alikariminik/Milestone-Project-Two/README.md

 * The start to the end of the application should be easily achieved in just a few clicks.

 Implementation:
 * The end screen which displays a potential holiday destination can be achieved through just 5 clicks.
-The site is responsive to give visual feedback when an option can be clicked - either through the use of the cursor icon changing to a pointer for the buttons and clicable images as well as the buttons changing colours on hover.
+The site is responsive to give visual feedback when an option can be clicked - either through the use of the cursor icon changing to a pointer for the buttons and clickable images as well as the buttons changing colours on hover.
 Home button allows for an easy restart of the application.

 User Story: